What is a Tax Withholding?

 Note that Prism does not support multiple withholdings at this time.
 If the artist is subject to multiple withholdings taxes, for example state 2% and federal 30%, you may be able to sum the two taxes (32%) as the Withholding % to obtain the correct payout numbers at Settlement.

-When a Tax Withholding is included in a deal, it will appear on the offer sheet in the Headliner section and the withholding % amount will be deducted from the payout if it passes the Minimum Threshold.
-To have the Tax Withholding amount only appear at Settlement, add the withholding amount to the deal after you have created the Offer.
+When a Tax Withholding is included in a deal, it will appear on the Offer or Contract in the Headliner section and the withholding % amount will be deducted from the payout if it passes the Minimum Threshold.
+For Promoters, to have the Tax Withholding amount only appear at Settlement, add the withholding amount to the deal after creating the Offer.

 Tax Withholding on Settlements